supsm/Clicker/README.md

 # Clicker
-A simple mouse clicke r<br />Note: Only works on Windows computers
+A simple mouse clicker<br />Note: Only works on Windows computers